 Features of Piping Elbow

 Whenever the term elbow is used, it must also carry the qualifiers of type (45 or 90 degrees) and radius (short or long) – besides the nominal size.

 Calculating Elbow Angle

 Elbow angle can be easily calculated using a simple geometrical technique of mathematics.
 Let’s give an example to you.

 Refer to Fig. 4.
-Pipe direction is changing at point A with the help of an elbow and again the direction is changing at point G using another elbow.
+Pipe direction changes at point A with the help of an elbow and again the direction is changing at point G using another elbow.

-In order to find out the elbow angle at A, it is necessary to consider a plane which contains the arms of the elbow.
+In order to find out the elbow angle at A, it is necessary to consider a plane that contains the arms of the elbow.
 If there had been no change in direction at point A, the pipe would have moved along line AD but the pipe is moving along line AG.
-Plane AFGD contains lines AD and AG and elbow angle (phi) is marked which denotes the angle by which the flow is deviating from its original direction.
+Plane AFGD contains lines AD and AG and the elbow angle (phi) is marked which denotes the angle by which the flow is deviating from its original direction.
 Considering right angle triangle AGD, tan(phi) = √( x2 + z2)/y Similarly elbow angle at G is given by: tan (phi1)=√ (y2 +z2)/x